Colorist Circuit Training Part 2 My Method

 Share Your Practice!

-I’m excited to see everyone’s favourite version of their look!
+I’m excited to see everyone’s favorite version of their look!
 So please post them in the comments.
 Note: this isn’t about right or wrong, but pushing yourself and (if you post your results in the Comments) learning from each other.
-So go ahead and post, it would be great too see how everyone gets on!
+So go ahead and post, it would be great t see how everyone gets on!

 (Just post JPEGs, our system probably won’t allow movies to be uploaded.
 Or upload your work to YouTube and link to it from here…)